jwharm/java-gi/website/docs/generate.md

 # Building and running the bindings generator

 Java-GI publishes pre-built bindings for GLib, Gtk4, LibAdwaita, GtkSourceview, WebkitGtk and GStreamer.
 The bindings should work on Linux, Windows and MacOS.
-If you want to generate bindings for other libraries, platforms or versions, follow these steps:
+To generate and build the bindings for these libraries, follow these steps:

 - Clone the Java-GI project from GitHub.
 - Run `./bld all download publish`.

-Java-GI uses `bld` (from [Rife2](https://rife2.com/bld)) to build. `bld` is a pure java build tool that is very easy to use.
-You don't need to install it separately; the included wrapper will download it the first time.

 During the build process, the [gircore/gir-files](https://github.com/gircore/gir-files) repository is cloned into the `build/gir-files` folder.
 The gir-core repository contains regularly updated gir files for GLib, Gtk, GStreamer, LibAdwaita and some other commonly used libraries for Linux, Windows and MacOS.
 Once downloaded, subsequent builds will run `git pull` instead of `git clone`.

 The resulting jar files are located in the `build/dist` folder, and also published in the MavenLocal repository.

+## Using `bld`

+Java-GI uses `bld` (from [Rife2](https://rife2.com/bld)) to build.
+You don't need to install it separately; the included wrapper will download it the first time.

+`bld` is a pure java build tool that is very easy to use and extend.
+It is very suitable for Java-GI, because Java-GI is mainly a code generator that is executed during the build process of the language bindings.
+The entire process is located under the `src/bld` tree and is easy to follow and edit from a Java IDE or debugger.

 If you want to build a specific module, run `./bld [modulename] [command]`.
 Running just `./bld` will display a list of all options.
 Example usage: